Reezyak/DataScienceEcosystem/README.md

 # DataScienceEcosystem
-Jupyter Project from Tools for Data Science
+Jupyter Project from Tools for Data Science by Ore Akindele.